MiladArbabi/SynchroFlow/docs/onboarding/OnboardingContract.md

 Note:

-orderNexus.costModelHydrated remains part of the readiness rule (3.1), not of an end-user-facing task.
+`orderNexus.costModelHydrated`, `orderNexus.pipelineHealthy`, and `orderNexus.costConfidenceScore` remain part of the readiness rule (3.1), not of end-user-facing tasks.
 We don’t need a separate “Calibrate cost model” onboarding step to block value; we’ll still introduce that as a UX flow, but it doesn’t belong as a v1 hard task blocker.

 This keeps the Profit Autopsy and Missing Costs as the core FT0 experience, with Bleed Feed as the first “oh shit” insight and Mode as a phase-2 optimization.